 When it comes to GhostBed vs Casper, the biggest consideration, in our opinion, is between the brands’ cooling mattresses.
 Namely, the GhostBed Luxe and the Casper Wave Hybrid Snow.
 Both are among the very best mattresses for people who overheat during sleep, and both offer stacks of cooling comfort to help hot sleepers find relief.
 But which one, if either, is right for you?

 In this GhostBed vs Casper comparison, we get under the hood of the Luxe and the Wave Hybrid Snow to see how each stacks up in terms of design, support, comfort, price and that all-important chill factor.
 Ultimately, here we’re aiming to help you figure out which is the best cooling mattress for you if you’re torn between GhostBed and Casper.
+You can read more about each separately in our GhostBed Luxe mattress review and Casper Wave Hybrid Snow review, but this article is here to weigh up the differences between the two.

 Both are excellent choices on paper, and each offer similar sleep trials, plus free shipping.
 GhostBed claims its Luxe mattress is ‘The Coolest Bed In The World’ and has priced it from $1,895, while the Casper doesn’t come cheap either – it starts from $2,295, though there are often deals on both.